Rodger Fox: Early life

 Fox was born in Christchurch in 1953, the son of Louis and Betty Fox.
 Both his parents were musicians.
 Betty taught piano and Louis played in and conducted brass bands, becoming head of music at Mana College in Wellington where his son was educated.
 Fox initially played the trumpet, changing to the trombone when that instrument was needed in the Mana College band.
 He played in the local brass band, the Wellington Youth Orchestra and the National Youth Orchestra in 1969 and 1970.
 He passed the Royal College of Music trombone and theory exam in 1970.
 His brother played the trombone and his sisters the clarinet and saxophone.
 On leaving school Fox worked for Chappells Music Publishing and in the Golden Horn Music shop.
-His favourite jazz band was Woody Herman's and he acknowledges Herman as a huge influence on his playing.
+His favourite jazz band was Woody Herman's and he acknowledged Herman as a huge influence on his playing.

 Career

+Early career

 Fox was intending to pursue a career in classical music; he was offered a place as an orchestral trainee with the New Zealand Symphony Orchestra but brass players were not accepted onto the scheme that year as brass and woodwind players were not finding employment.
-Instead he joined the band Quincy Conserve, which he credits as an invaluable training ground for running a band and touring.
+Instead he joined the band Quincy Conserve, which he credited as an invaluable training ground for running a band and touring.